redbeardymcgee/yazi-plugins/fg.yazi/README.md

 desc = "find file by content (fuzzy match)"
 ```

-The following option passes the input to `ripgrep` for a match search, reusing the `rg` search each time the input is changed.
-This is useful for searching in large folders due to increased speed, but it does not support fuzzy matching.
+This option passes the input to `ripgrep` for a search, reusing the `rg` search
+each time the input is changed.
+This is useful for searching in large folders
+due to increased speed, but it does not support fuzzy matching.

 ```toml
 [[manager.prepend_keymap]]